dolittle-obsolete/Learning/Documentation/getting-started/csharp.md

 }
 ```

-The GUID given in `FromEventSource()` is used to identify and group events coming from different sources.
+The GUID given in `FromEventSource()` is used to identify where the events come from.

 ### Start the Dolittle Runtime
 Start the Dolittle Runtime with all the necessary dependencies with the following command: